mikeyjwilliams/Sprint-Challenge-React-Wars/Answers.md

 reactJS is view of the MVC model and tries to help aliviate the issue of heavy data flow issues.

+build large fast scalable web apps.

 1. What does it mean to _think_ in react?

     To think of items as components, and data flowing flowing only downwards.

+        UI in a component hierarchy
+        identify the minimal (but complete) representation of UI state identify where your state should live.
+        add inverse data flow

 1. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.